 Is there a link between inflammation and depression?
 Does diabetes cause stress?
 Can bipolar disorder affect our cardiovascular system?

 While these conditions have commonly been treated separately, we understand the urgent need to continually understand and question their connections.
 By researching links between the psychological and the physical, we’ll be able to see every possible direction a diagnosis may take.
-Indeed, this greater foresight will give us more ability to proactively tackle conditions and prevent damage, which may easily be missed during a step-by-step approach.
+This will increase our ability to proactively tackle conditions and prevent damage, which could be easily be missed during a step-by-step approach.

-By looking at a young person’s mental and physical health simultaneously, children like Jasmine will have more chances to bounce back quicker.
+By looking at a young person’s mental and physical health simultaneously, we’ll help countless children get back up on their feet.

 Find out more about our cutting-edge research here.